Yet-Zio/AsLongAs/README.md

 ```

-Hopefully, this solves the problem but it can be improved more with new code, there's probably no need of this.
+Hopefully, this solves the problem, but it can be improved more with new code, there's probably no need of this.
 Im sure there's a better solution to this that Im unaware of.